After having seen a certain martial art demo have you heard someone say or have you said this before?

 I ask myself this question at the beginning of every month.
 Usually it's the same reasons, sometimes I find more.

-My reasons for practicing Kwan Yin Chuan Kung Fu is that it has always been a safe haven for me.
+My reasons for practicing Tai Chi Chuan and Kwan Ying Do Kung Fu is that it has always been a way for me to reset my body and mind.
 It's brought me comfort in the worst times of my life and continues to help me grow as a person in different ways.
 On top of these reasons physically it changes as I change and I find new discoveries in the techniques/forms every time I practice them.

-Traditional martial arts to me are a great way to train that will always bring health and results.
-Simply the deeper you get the more that is there.
-If it's the same form you've been training for years, the skills and development grows as you do, more so than this, traditional form work is a training method where you don't need anything or anyone else to make improvement once you have the foundational principles and pay close attention.
+Traditional martial arts are a great way to train that brings better health and grows into a constant form of self development.
+Simply the deeper you dive in the practice the more that it unlocks in you.
+If it's the same form you've been training for years, the skills and development grows as you do.
+More so than this, traditional formwork is a training method where you don't need anything or anyone else to make improvement.
+Once you have the foundational principles and pay close attention the alignments and coordination develop to heal every part of your body and mind with every session.

-Without getting into specifics traditional martial arts trains you entirely from the inside out.
+Without getting into specifics traditional martial arts train every aspect of you from the inside out.
 There are exercises for mind, body, and spirit if you want to dive into the spiritual history of the art you're training in.
-From Japanese Zen and Shinto in Karate, Aikido, JiuJitsu or Ninjitsu, to the Chinese view of Tao of Tai Chi, Cha'an in Shaolin Kung Fu, from Filipino meditations to Mui Thai spiritual dances before combat, you can find spirituality in any practice... or not, IT'S NOT REQUIRED.
-If you don't like confrontation you can focus on the 'softer side' pursuing health and fitness, If you do focus on the 'harder side' of conditioning and self defense drills, developing power in various ways through many methods with or without equipment.
+From Japanese Zen and Shinto in Karate, Aikido, JuJutsu or Ninjutsu, to the Chinese view of Tao in Tai Chi or Cha'an in Shaolin Kung Fu.
+From Filipino meditations to Mui Thai spiritual dances before combat, you can find spirituality in any practice... or not, IT'S NOT REQUIRED.
+If you don't like confrontation you can focus on the 'softer side' pursuing health and fitness, If you enjoy competition focus on the 'harder side' of conditioning and self defense drills.
+You can develop power in various ways through many methods with or without equipment.
+There's a martial art out there that trains it.

-What I like most about traditional martial arts is you can train anywhere, in anyway, with anyone, however, and in whatever way you want and progress infinitely on your own if you so choose.
-The depth is endless, only limited by your desire to practice and discover yourself.
+What I like most about martial arts is you can train anywhere, in anyway, with anyone, however, and in whatever way you want and progress infinitely on your own or with a partner if you so choose.
+The depth is endless.
+The only limitation is your desire to practice and discover yourself.

-In traditional arts you find mindfulness and endless potential!
-Keep training and enjoy the fruit of your practice whatever you want it to be.
+In time, regardless of practice, you'll find mindfulness and endless potential!
+Keep training and enjoy the fruit of your practice!

 Daniel R. Hyde